javierclb/tutorials/julia.md

 ```
 - Find the `.` files are for your account.
 For example, it is usually at `cd ~` on linux/osx/windows with bash, or in a directory such as `C:\Users\jlperla`
 - Copy [.juliarc.jl](etc/.juliarc.jl) to that directory
+- Right now, the OhMyREPL is not automatically loading, because it doesn't work well with VS Code.
+It can always be manually added in a particular REPL session with `using OhMyREPL`.